 - Smoking.
 Smoking accelerates the development of atherosclerosis by constricting blood vessels, accelerating the formation of blood clots and restricting the amount of oxygen the blood supplies.
 Women who smoke are twice as likely as men to have heart attacks.
 Indeed, it is unusual to see a woman less than 55 years old with a heart attack, unless she is a smoker.
 Smokers who have heart attacks and strokes are more likely to die from them.

 - Diabetes.
 People with diabetes have death rates from heart disease that are two to three times those of adults without diabetes.
 In fact, cardiovascular disease is the leading cause of diabetes-related deaths.
 People with diabetes who have not yet had a heart attack have the same risk of future heart attack as someone with known coronary heart disease.
-Because their risk of heart attack is so high, NHLBI recommends that people with diabetes be treated aggressively with LDL-cholesterol lowering medication and carefully manage their blood sugar to reduce their cardiovascular risk.
+Because their risk of heart attack is so high, many people with diabetes should be on statins and carefully manage their blood sugar to reduce their cardiovascular risk.

 - Age.
-Generally, women over age 55 and men over age 45 are at greatest risk for developing atherosclerosis.
+Generally, women over age 65 and men over age 55 are at greatest risk for developing atherosclerosis.
 The risk of cardiovascular events increases with age.
 "Premature" CVD is defined as heart attacks or strokes occurring in women younger than 65 years or men younger than 55.

 - Family history.
 Family history is one of the biggest risk factors overall for atherosclerosis.
 Your risk is greater if your father or brother was diagnosed before age 55, if your mother or sister was diagnosed before age 65 or if you have a sibling with early coronary disease.

 - Obesity.
 Obese women (body mass index of 30 kg/M2 or greater) are much more likely to develop heart-related problems, even if they have no other risk factors.
 Excess body weight in women is linked with coronary heart disease, stroke, congestive heart failure and death from heart-related causes.

 - Inactivity (sedentary lifestyle).
 Lack of regular physical activity contributes directly to heart-related problems and increases the likelihood that you'll develop other risk factors, such as high blood pressure and diabetes.

 - Metabolic syndrome.
 Having three components of this deadly quintet of abdominal obesity, high blood pressure, glucose intolerance (or prediabetes), high triglycerides and low good (HDL) cholesterol is associated with a markedly increased risk of cardiovascular disease.

-- C-Reactive Protein (CRP), a high blood level of CRP, a sign of inflammation, may mean that the walls of the arteries in your heart are inflamed, which may raise your heart disease risk.
+- High sensitivity C-Reactive protein (hs-CRP).
+An increased blood level of hs-CRP, a sign of inflammation, may mean that the walls of the arteries in your heart are inflamed, which may raise your heart disease risk.

 - Pregnancy complications.
-The updated 2011 AHA Guidelines for the Prevention of Cardiovascular Disease in Women added pregnancy complications such as preeclampsia, gestational diabetes and pregnancy-induced hypertension as risk factors for cardiovascular disease in women.
+The AHA Guidelines for the Prevention of Cardiovascular Disease in Women include pregnancy complications such as hypertensive pregnancy disorders (preeclampsia, toxemia) and gestational diabetes as risk factors for cardiovascular disease in women.

 - Systemic autoimmune diseases.
-The 2011 Guidelines also added systemic autoimmune diseases such as lupus and rheumatoid arthritis as risk factors for heart disease.
+Systemic autoimmune diseases such as lupus and rheumatoid arthritis are also risk factors for heart disease.
 These autoimmune disorders occur more frequently in women than men.

 - Stress.
 Although stress has been implicated in the development of atherosclerosis, its exact relationship to heart disease has not been determined.
-Regular exercise can reduce stress and improve your mood.
+Regular physical activity can reduce stress and improve your mood.

-Postmenopausal status.
+- Postmenopausal status.
 Your risk of developing atherosclerosis and heart disease increases once you reach menopause.
-Prior to menopause, women are mainly protected from heart disease by estrogen, the reproductive hormone produced by the ovaries.
-Among its many roles, estrogen helps keep arteries free from plaque by improving the ratio of LDL (low-density lipoprotein) and HDL (high-density lipoprotein) cholesterol.
-It also increases the amount of HDL cholesterol, which helps clear arteries of LDL cholesterol—the kind that most contributes to plaque build up.
+Prior to menopause, women are mainly protected from heart disease by estrogen.
+Among its many roles, estrogen helps keep arteries free from plaque by improving the ratio of LDL (low-density lipoprotein) and HDL (high-density lipoprotein) cholesterol and stimulates the release of nitric oxide, which relaxes vessel walls.

 Heart Problems Commonly Experienced by Women